What's happening in the garden now...

-Keep a very watchful eye out for Box Blight if the weather turns mild, it is most prevalent now and in the autumn.
+Keep a very watchful eye out for Box Blight if the weather is damp and mild, as it is most prevalent now and during autumn.

-Grub out any brambles or perennial weeds that may have sneaked into the garden whilst your back was turned during the busy summer months.
+Grub out any brambles or perennial weeds that may have sneaked into the garden whilst your back was turned during last year’s growing season.

-Cut back pollarded willows and pleached lime trees, keep some of the discarded material as this can often be used in spring to help build supporting plant structures.
+Complete cutting back pollarded willows and pleeched lime trees, keep some of the discarded material as this can often be used in spring to help build plant support structures.

-Check and clear gutters and drainage channels to avoid blockages and flood damage during periods of heavy rain.
+Check and clear all gutters and drainage channels to avoid blockages and potential flood risk during periods of heavy rainfall.

-Prune shrubs that require winter or spring pruning (generally shrubs that flower mid-late summer on current season’s growth or plants grown for winter stem affect).
+Prune shrubs that require winter or spring pruning (generally shrubs that flower late summer on current season’s growth or plants grown for winter stem affect).
 This should promote healthy new growth, flowering and a good shape for the season ahead.

 Prepare for the coming growing season, check you have you’re your seeds, sundries, tools and other supplies in place to make sure this year will be a growing success!

-When weather permits open windows and ventilate, to reduce fungal problems and build-up of condensation.
+When weather permits open windows and ventilate, helping to reduce fungal problems and build-up of condensation.

-Grow on winter/early spring salad crops and herbs under glass, either in pots or beds.
+Grow on winter/early spring salad crops and herbs under glass, either in pots or soil beds.

 Check, tidy and prune overwintering plants such as tender Fuchsia, Pelargonium and Plectranthus, removing debris and dead plant tissue to reduce the risk of fungal and mould problems.

 Lightly trim excessive growth on newly propagated and potted plants to encourage a bushy habit whilst improving light and air circulation.

-Start off the first crop of Broad Beans, along with onion and garlic sets, into modules, especially if an autumn sowing/planting was not possible and conditions outside are still too cold.
+Start off the first crop of broad beans and peas in modules, if an autumn sowing was not possible and conditions outside are still too cold.

 Check stored vegetables, removing any that are rotting or damaged by rodents, using prevention methods where required.